electron/electron/docs/api/app.md

 * `options` Object (optional)
   * `conflictHandler` Function<Boolean> (optional) - A handler for potential conflict in move failure.
-    * `conflictType` String - the type of move conflict encountered by the handler; can be `exists` or `existsAndRunning`, where `exists` means that an app of the same name is present in the Applications directory and `existsAndRunning` means both that it exists and that it's presently running.
+    * `conflictType` String - The type of move conflict encountered by the handler; can be `exists` or `existsAndRunning`, where `exists` means that an app of the same name is present in the Applications directory and `existsAndRunning` means both that it exists and that it's presently running.

 Returns `Boolean` - Whether the move was successful.
 Please note that if the move is successful, your application will quit and relaunch.